Last Updated on November 11, 2022 by GMC

 Nothing is known about St. Susanna (which means “Lily”), but the Church honors her as a fragrant lily in the garden of Paradise.

-The witness of the apostle of the apostles and her sisters are the backbone of the Church’s message of hope: “If there is no resurrection of the dead, then neither has Christ been raised.
+The witness of the apostle of the apostles and her sisters is the backbone of the Church’s message of hope: “If there is no resurrection of the dead, then neither has Christ been raised.
 And if Christ has not been raised, then empty too is our preaching; empty, too, your faith.
 Then we are also false witnesses to God…” (I Corinthians 15:13-15).

 Jesus’ entourage in the Gospel of Luke is an early snapshot of the heterogeneous and multi-personal communion of saints the Father desires to gather back into his Womb in the Spirit of truth.